joegarb/wordpress-terraform/README.md

 ## Tips

+### View logs

+Enable debugging with the `wp_debug` variable, and then WordPress logs will be directed to Cloudwatch by default.

-To connect to a running container:
+### Connect to a running container

 ```
 ecs-session wordpress